South Queensferry to Cramond Walk Through Dalmeny Estate

 CRAMOND | SCOTLAND

-We walked the trail in early March.
-We rode Lothian bus 43 from Princes St. to South Queensferry, had breakfast at the Ravenous Beastie and a snack from Manna Cafe and Bakery, then headed towards the Dalmeny Estate past Hawes Inn, that famous inn from Stevenson’s Kidnapped.
-All the way, you can see the Forth Bridges.
-It was a beautiful day and the Forth of Firth sparkled blue in the sunshine.
+We have walked along the trail from South Queensferry to Cramond in various seasons.
+We take Lothian bus 43 from Princes St. to South Queensferry, eat at one of Queensferry’s many cafes, and then head towards Dalmeny Estate past Hawes Inn, the famous inn from Stevenson’s Kidnapped.
+A cloak of silence descends as we enter through the estate gates.
+You can see the Forth Bridges as you walk under a shady canopy of foliage frothy with blossoms in spring.
 There are small beaches and coves along the way.
 Seashells and skeins of seaweed lay strewn on the white sand.
-There was hardly anyone on the trail; just a few folks walking their dogs and sometimes a solo cyclist.
-In summer, I wonder, if people come here to enjoy the sun and have a picnic!
+On the way, you can spot sheep and lamb, some Highland cows, and sometimes colourful pheasants.
+There are countless birds and we usually use the Merlin App to identify their calls.
+Usually, there is hardly anyone on the trail; just a few folks walking their dogs and sometimes a few cyclists.
+In summer, I wonder, if people come here to enjoy the sun and have a picnic on one of the hidden beaches!

-There are three main stops along the way:
+There are three main stops on the South Queensferry to Cramond Walk:

 Also Read: Planning a move to Scotland?
 Read Moving to Scotland on the Skilled Worker Visa: A Complete Guide for information on applying for visas, buying flight tickets, opening bank accounts, finding accommodation, and more.